steve2/django-angular-electron/README.md

 Once the development environment is setup, the application can be started by running `run.py`.
 This should start a Django server and an Electron app.
 The Django server can be reached in a browser at the address `http://localhost:8080/`.

+### Building

+The build process currently involves:

+* Renders distinct HTML index files for the Web and Electron applications.
+* Creating an `imports.less` file for client style definitions.
+* Compiling the `site.less` into a final `site.css` file.

+If `--electron` is specified, the Electron client binary package is built instead.

-### Packaging Electron App
+### Packaging the Electron Client Application

 The `build.py` script can be invoked with the `--electron` option to build the Electron client application binary package.
+This builds a binary package named by the `client/package.json` metadata file.

 ```
 python build.py --electron